To stave off homesickness while studying a broad, it’s important to stay connected with your family and friends back home.

 One of the biggest challenges that African students face when they move abroad is homesickness.
 Homesickness is not a literal sickness as the word implies.
 Rather, it is a strong longing for the comforts and familiarities of one’s home.

 When you move across continents and live within a new culture, it is almost guaranteed that you are going to experience some sense of homesickness.
-To combat this feeling, you will need to keep in touch with your friends and family back home.
+To combat this feeling, you will need to stay connected with your friends and family back home.
 Below, we outline some of the best ways to do that.

 Use Social Media Platforms